AbuSalehFaysal/my-journey-to-product-management/README.md

 SCAMPER represents Substitute, Combine, Adapt, Modify/Magnify, Put to other uses, Eliminate, and Reverse.
 In simple words, it's a tool for the pm to analyze the current product, identify areas of improvement, and discover new features or entirely new products, ensuring competitive advantage and long-term success.

+## Brainstorming Techniques for Product Identification

+Brainstorming Techniques like Mind Map, SCAMPER, and SWOT Analysis help PM to identify the product, explore features, align the product with the vision and overall product strategy.
 ---

 More topics coming soon... 🚀